DanielSan-01/devplatforms-resit/README.md

-hello this markup doc will tell you about chackra UI and the key features and capabilities. it will also be a tutorial on how to get started.
+this markup doc aims to entertain and inform you about chackra UI and its key features and capabilities. there will also be a tutorial on how to get started with react and chackra.

 ### What is Chakra UI?